seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 To pluck me by the beard.

 **REGAN**
-So white, and such a traitor!
+So white, and such a traitor! /

 **GLOUCESTER**
-Naughty lady,
+/ Naughty lady,
 These hairs, which thou dost ravish from my chin,
 Will quicken, and accuse thee: I am your host:
-With robbers' hands my hospitable favours
+With robbers' hands my hospitable favors
 You should not ruffle thus.
 What will you do?

 **CORNWALL**